hvanoort/CostOfCareAPI/README.md

+*Note: This project is now deprecated*

 # Overview
 This is a publicly available API containing pricing data for common procedures at domestic (US) hospitals.
 If uninsured, patients can view costs of various procedures at nearby hospitals to review options.

 ### Notes
 - This project is a continual work in progress and may not contain all US hospitals or procedure data.
-- The costs returned through this API reflect the average or median cost by procedure
+- The costs returned through this API reflect the average or median cost by procedure.
 - For DRG (Diagnosis Related Groups) costs, if fewer than 11 discharges were recorded by a provider for a DRG, that DRG is excluded from the dataset.
 - Many, but not all, of the costs returned by the API exclude outliers, defined as +/- 2 standard deviations from the mean.
 In other words, if a hospital performed 10 heart transplants in 2019, and one of those transplants incurred costs greater than 2 standard deviations from the mean of the others, it is not included in the average.